IHE/ITI.SeR/SeR.md

 ## 39 Secure Retrieve (SeR) Profile

-This profile defines a framework for a centralized Access Control system, which separates the duties of creation and enforcement of Access Decisions.
+This profile defines a framework for a centralized Access Control system, which separates the duties of creation and enforcement of Authorization Decisions.

-The main objective of this profile is to create a system of trust between the actor that produces Access Decisions (Authorization Decisions Manager), and actors that are groouped with Authorization Decisions Verifier to enforce the Access Decisions (e.g., XDS Document Repositories).
+The main objective of this profile is to create a system of trust between the actor that produces Authorization Decisions (Authorization Decisions Manager), and actors that are groouped with Authorization Decisions Verifier to enforce the Authorization Decisions (e.g., XDS Document Repositories).

 This type of approach is useful in many situations: